-To stand up and speak up against the need for policy makers to better protect citizens, the non-partisan “Silent No More” or “Kwatha” (which means “it’s over” in Nsenga) campaign was created by frustrated Zambian activists to campaign for a better Zambia for all.
+To call for the need for policy makers to better protect citizens, the non-partisan “Silent No More” or “Kwatha” (which means “it’s over” in Nsenga) campaign was created by Zambian activists to campaign for a better Zambia for all.
 This campaign brings together women from varying backgrounds who share the view that their socio-economic conditions can be drastically improved by those in positions of power.

 Although the campaign is led by women, it is open to all and has attracted engagement from both men and women.
 On a general global scale, it does go without saying that although it is essential to privilege the position of both men and women in society, women are disproportionally affected by developmental issues.
 Despite the global adoption of gender policies that are aimed at ensuring that men and women equally participate and benefit from the development of states, most guidelines still remain gender blind.